HassanAliKadhem/fresh_reader/README.md

 # FreshReader

-An opinionated client for FreshRss (not affiliated) made just for me. but you can use it if you want
+A mobile client for FreshRss(not affiliated) made just for me. but you can use it if you want, check the releases section for the .apk file

 ## Features
 - [x] multi account feature